strawberryfg/int-3dhuman-I1/README.md

 ----
 ## Configuration
-This is for Ubuntu with 12 GB Titan card.
+This is for Caffe Ubuntu with 12 GB Titan card.
 Will release a windows version w/ batch size = 1 later.

 ----
 ## Data